dhurlburtusa/shortcuts/assembly/x86_assembly-notes.md

 **mov**:

-Moves (aka copies) some value to a destination register.
-A literal value can be copied, the value of some register can be copied, etc.
+Moves (aka copies) some value to a register or memory.
+A literal value can be copied, the value of some register can be copied, the value of some memory, etc.

 **add**/**sub**: